klavenjones/KSense/README.md

 ## Challenge

-Whenever I clicked on a user from the table, it would make a request to the Post AP I and append their posts dynamically to the end of the list.
+Whenever I clicked on a user from the table, it would make a request to the Post API and append their posts dynamically to the end of the list.

 This approach was fine when you clicked on one user.
 But If I decided to click on other users, it would continue to append their posts to the end of the list.